 So, I started creating short stories.
 Some are the ones you see on the “Fiction” page (click here).
 They are part of a growing collection.
 When complete, it will serve as a tiny-yet-fascinating window into early 20th Century life in Maritime Canada.
 It follows a group of people loosely connected by blood, love or circumstance and spread between Nova Scotia and Prince Edward Island.
 It is mostly inspired by stories I heard as a child, while my father (centre front in photo) and the visitor of the moment passed their time smoking pipes and drinking tea (or something stronger) in the kitchen of our old farm house.

 As you read this, I labour earnestly to make them into a publishable collection.

 Since January of 2016, my friend Joan Olinger and I have been enjoying a labour of love called The Meaning of Forever Project.
 Initially a drive to collect stories that would eventually form a book about others’ comforting experiences with loved ones who have passed away, the project evolved into a four-year (and counting) blog.

 The inspiration for the title comes from the idea that not many of us really think about what we mean when we tell someone we will love them forever.
 Captivated by the question, “Does forever love even exist?”
 Joan and I set out to answer it in the affirmative, and the stories we have collected bear this out: True love does not die, no matter what happens to the physical body.

 Have a look at our blog and see what you think.
 If you feel like submitting a story of your own, we’d love to see it.
 You can email us at email@example.com, contact us through our Facebook page, or write a comment on our blog.

-Photos: Featured Fishing Shacks – Brian McInnis; West Covehead School – Beairsto Family Collection.
+Photos: Featured Fishing Shacks – Brian McInnis; Teacher and students of West Covehead School c.
+1922 – Beairsto Family Collection.